What is ADHD screening?

 What do the results mean?

 If results show ADHD, it's important to get treatment as soon as possible.
 Treatment usually includes a combination of medicine, behavioral therapy, and lifestyle changes.
 It can take time to determine the right dose of ADHD medicine, especially in children.
-If you have questions about the results and/or treatment, talk to your health care provider.
+Some non-drug therapies for children with ADHD have recently become available.
+They are only available by prescription and include:

 Is there anything else I need to know about ADHD screening?